 This year's field could have a similar non-local flavor.

-Only the top-four seeds in each region are placed as close to campus as possible -- the NCAA selection committee calls them
+Only the top-four seeds in each region are placed as close to campus as possible -- the NCAA selection committee calls them "protected seeds."
+For everyone else, geography is an afterthought in the bracketing process.

 Two western teams, Gonzaga and Arizona, are expected to be protected seeds.
 But both campuses are closer to another host site, Salt Lake City, than to San Jose.